 Categories

-Choose from 10 categories in CUPOTY 7 (2025) and a Young category for under 18 year-olds.
+Choose from 10 categories in CUPOTY 8 (2026), plus a Young category for entrants aged 17 or under on the closing date.

 Scroll down or click the category below to find out more.